Afaf-wasili/ComputationalCourse/Tutorial/Python/README2.md

-and     del     from    not     while as      elif    global  or      with assert  else    if      pass    yield break   except  import  print class   exec    in      raise continue        finally is      return def     for     lambda  try
+and     del     from    not     while as      elif    global  or      with assert  else    if      pass    yield break   except  import  print
+class   exec    in      raise   open continue        finally is      return def     for     lambda  try     range